Updated on 2024.10.01

 MI::addImm((int)(10));

 This is done with most C++ syntax.
 Of course, there are exceptions.
-Some C++ concepts are so complex to replace, that we implement special scripts for them (e.g. C++ templates).
+Some C++ concepts are so complex to replace, we implement special scripts for them (e.g. C++ templates).
 But the end-result is a source file which has very little C++ syntax left.

 Diffing

-But fixing a handful of issues by hand again and again, is a tedious task.
+Fixing a handful of issues by hand again and again, is a tedious task.
 Especially, if you need to run the whole translation procedure multiple times.
 We can hardly ask users to do the fixes by hand again every time they ran the translator.

 The mechanism to solve this annoyance is diffing.
 It basically works as you know it from git.
 The difference is it isn’t file focused like git but diffs tree-sitter queries.
-You can decide what to diff in the config, but let’s go over it in an example:
+You can decide what to diff in the configuration, but let’s go over it in an example:

 So let’s assume we update a fictional architecture.